-- After the pleadings are filed, if no facts are in dispute and only questions of law are at issue, either party can file a motion for judgment on the pleadings. - A trial might also be avoided if no facts are in dispute and only questions of law are at issue.
-In that case, either party files a motion for summary judgment.
-In ruling on this motion, a court can consider evidence outside the pleadings.
+After the pleadings are filed, either party can file a motion for judgment on the pleadings or a motion for summary judgment.
+A trial might be avoided if no facts are in dispute and only questions of law are at issue.
+In ruling on a motion for summary judgment, a court can consider evidence outside the pleadings.